Oklahoma QB Gabriel adjusts after transferring from UCF

 - Baker MayfieldLiveTodayTomorrowvs--|

-NORMAN, Okla.
-(AP) Dillon Gabriel won't let a higher profile or fancy new surroundings change his low-key approach.
+NORMAN, Okla. – Dillon Gabriel won’t let a higher profile or fancy new surroundings change his low-key approach.

 After transferring to Oklahoma, he will now be the starting quarterback for a program that has produced Heisman Trophy winners Jason White, Sam Bradford, Baker Mayfield and Kyler Murray at the position in the past 20 years.